gmile/gmile.github.io/_posts/2016-02-01-raw-sql-in-a-rails-project.md

 hear a conversation like this:

 > – Guys, we should probably write this in raw SQL,
 > – Raw SQL?
-Seriously?!<br>
+Seriously?!
 > – Yeah.
 Why not?
-It'll be much faster!<br>
+It'll be much faster!
 > – Who cares about the speed.
 No-one knows SQL anymore!
 How are we going to support a piece of code like that?
 What if there's a mistake in the SQL query?
-Also, how do you test a piece of code like that?<br>
+Also, how do you test a piece of code like that?
-> – But...<br>
+> – But...
-> – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.<br>
+> – Sorry man, let's write this "the Rails way", building the query via ActiveRecord relations.
 > – Okay.

 For a while this was really disapponting.
 Until one day.